MySQL SUBSTRING_INDEX Function

-The MySQL SUBSTRING_INDEX function is one of the String Functions used to return a substring before the delimiter count occurs from a given string.
-Let me show you how to use this Substring_Index in MySQL with an example.
-The basic syntax of the SUBSTRING_INDEX string in MySQL is as shown below.
+The MySQL SUBSTRING_INDEX is one of the String functions used to return a substring before the delimiter count occurs from a given string.
+Let me show you how to use this function with an example, and the basic syntax of the string SUBSTRING_INDEX is as shown below.

 SUBSTRING_INDEX(String_Expression, Delimiter, Count)

 The SUBSTRING_INDEX function counts the Delimiter occurrence.
-Once it finds, it returns the substring from start position to the position before that delimiter.
+Once it finds it, it returns the substring from the start position to the position before that delimiter.

-Next, we used 2 as occurrence.
-It means it look for the second occurrence of . and returns the substring up to that . position.
+Next, we used 2 as an occurrence.
+It means it looks for the second occurrence of . and returns the substring up to that . position.

 In this String Function example, we use negative values as the count argument.
 It means this MySQL function counts the delimiter occurrence from right to left.

 First, we used -1.
-It means the function starts looking from g, and once it finds the first occurrence (after org), it starts writing the substring.
+It means the MySQL SUBSTRING_INDEX function starts looking from g, and once it finds the first occurrence (after org), it starts writing the substring.

 Here, we used the empty space as a delimiter.

-The MySQL String SUBSTRING_INDEX function also allows you to work on column values.
-In this example, We are going to use this substring index function on English product Name.
+This String function also allows you to work on column values.
+In this example, we are going to use this substring index function on the English product Name.

 SELECT EnglishProductName,